GSuhir/Quizify/README.md

 ## General Information

-Quizify enables users to login to our page, make any number of quizes on any topic of their choosing, and take quizes that others made
+Quizify enables users to login to our page, make any number of quizes on any topic of their choosing, and take quizes that others made.

 ## Technologies Used